 Don't fall into the trap of constantly repotting into a bigger pot.
 Holiday Cactus likes to be root-bound, and repotting every 2 to 3 years (even back into the same pot) is plenty.
 If you repot, use a sterile, well-draining potting soil.

 Holiday Cactus can easily be propagated by cuttings.
 Pinch off a section of stem that has 2 to 3 jointed segments.
 Let the cuttings dry for a few hours, then push them in a small pot with the same planting mix as the adult plant.
 See more at How to Grow and Care for Holiday Cactus.

-It is endemic to a small area of the coastal mountains of south-eastern Brazil, where its natural habitat is moist forest.
+It is endemic to a small area of south-eastern Brazil's coastal mountains, where its natural habitat is moist forest.